joeynelson42/dossy/README.md

 When she comes back she has your order and you soon enter a world of syrupy joy.

-A server works in much the same way.
+A server works in much the same way (hence, the shared name I assume).
 You type in a URL (think about your order of pancakes) and give it to a server (smoky waitress) who then sends back a webpage (yummy food).

 A server is simply a computer really far away that is waiting to take your order and give you the information you desire.